 I sometimes will cut a long piece of tape and make a strap under pups neck from ear to ear if pup is getting the end of posts out of inside of ear.

 You can use the glue dis-solvent to get any mess cleaned up and to clean off the ears in between taping. remember to give your dog a day off after 5 to 7 days of being taped to allow skin to breath.
 Than tape up again for another 5 – 7 days and keep doing this until the ears are set in place without any change when untaped.
+The longest you should ever go if you are extending the posted time is 10 days max posted and if it gets wet, smelly, or dirty u should change posting right away.
 Give dog a bath to remove any dis-solvent which is oily and smelly.

 Call or Text: 9am 9pm CST, or (24 hrs if an emergency) 816-866-6104